adithyachakra21/multiplex-matrix/README.md

 Here are the libraries I am currently working on:

 1. Python complex numbers library (complexlib.py).
-This features all basic functions (addition, subtraction, multiplication, division) as well as some more advanced concepts I'm learning this year: calculating the root of a complex number with de Moivre's Theorem, calculating a complex number when raised to large powers, and using Euler's Identity to calculate the rotation of a complex number from its a + bi form.
+This features all basic functions (addition, subtraction, multiplication, division) as well as some more advanced concepts I'm learning this year: calculating the root of a complex number with de Moivre's Theorem, calculating a complex number when raised to large powers (also with De Moivre's Theorem), and using Euler's Identity to calculate the rotation of a complex number from its a + bi form.

 2. C complex numbers library (complexlib.c) with all the above functions in C!